 The Requirements: 2 or 3 essays (depending on major selection) of up to 250 words; 2 short-answer lists.

-Unlike the second prompt above, this one is all about your enduring academic interests and passions, but it’s not really about you.
-Rather, it’s not about you alone.
 This is USC’s take on the classic Why essay.
 In asking how you plan to pursue your interests, admissions is really trying to suss out your core reasons for choosing USC.
 While college will offer you a wealth of social and professional opportunities, its primary function is academic — and your primary role is as a student.
 So, what kind of student do you hope to be?
 Where do you hope your studies will take you?
 What resources and opportunities does USC offer that will meet your needs and guide you towards your goals?

 To answer these questions, set aside an hour or two to pore over the USC website (there’s no hack, you’ve just got to put in the time).
 Beyond the basic departmental listings, look up information about news and research coming out of your department, the kinds of courses available, the opportunities that other undergrads have had studying in your area of choice.
 Even if you have a wide array of interests, consider explaining how two to three departments might complement each other or foster your interest in a larger idea or theme.
 Your ultimate goal is to show that your interest in USC (just like your intellectual curiosity) runs deep!